Sean T. Conway

 - Regulatory

-- Held senior roles in government, serving as Deputy Chief Counsel at NTIA and positions in the FCC’s Wireless Bureau, Wireline Bureau and Office of Legislative Affairs.
+- Held senior roles in government, serving as Deputy Chief Counsel of the Department of Commerce’s NTIA and positions in the FCC’s Wireless Bureau, Wireline Bureau, and Office of Legislative Affairs.

-In the case of the Broadband Equity Access and Deployment Program, Sean advised agency leadership on the legal framework applicable to federal investments in Low Earth orbit satellite networks.
+Prior to rejoining Akin, Sean served as deputy chief counsel at the Department of Commerce’s National Telecommunications and Information Administration (NTIA), where he played a key role advising agency and Department of Commerce leadership in the implementation of nearly $50 billion of federal broadband grant programs known as the “Internet for All” initiative.
+In the case of the Broadband Equity Access and Deployment (BEAD) Program, he advised agency leadership on the legal framework applicable to federal investments in Low Earth Orbit satellite and unlicensed fixed wireless networks.
 He also worked closely with agency leadership and senior administration officials on the National Spectrum Strategy and other spectrum matters.
 At the Federal Communications Commission (FCC), Sean worked on broadband funding issues and spectrum policy as an attorney in both the Wireline and Wireless bureaus.

 EducationJ.D., University of Virginia School of Law, 2009